Siphonophora/mjconrad.com/_posts/2021/2021-12-30-dotnet6-exceptions-in-background-service-workers.md

 ```

 An [example solution is available](https://github.com/Siphonophora/BackgroundServiceExceptions/tree/dotnet6) which accompanies this post.
 It includes an example blazor site and worker service which both host the same `TimeFileWorker`.

-## Conclusion

-Without proper handling, exceptions in `IHostedService` can be difficult to detect.
-This post discussed why this occurs and provided an example implementation you can use as a starting point to keep your services from silently failing.